christoferson/aws-cloudformation/api-gateway/README.md

 Provision HTTP API that integrates with specified Lambda using Quick Create

+Quick Integrate uses the Target and RouteKey property of the Api resource. [link](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html)

+> **Target:** This property is part of quick create.
+Quick create produces an API with an integration, a default catch-all route, and a default stage which is configured to automatically deploy changes.
+For HTTP integrations, specify a fully qualified URL.
+For Lambda integrations, specify a function ARN.
+The type of the integration will be HTTP_PROXY or AWS_PROXY, respectively.
+Supported only for HTTP APIs.

+> **RouteKey:** This property is part of quick create.
+If you don't specify a routeKey, a default route of $default is created.
+The $default route acts as a catch-all for any request made to your API, for a particular stage.
+The $default route key can't be modified.
+You can add routes after creating the API, and you can update the route keys of additional routes.
+Supported only for HTTP APIs.

 [api-gateway-http-quick](api-gateway-http-quick.yaml)

 ### API Gateway - Integrate with existing Lambda